JDBDT/jdbdt/src/site/markdown/Compatibility.md

 	  }
 	}

-The `assertXXX` method above (or any other code that issues a database statement)  that will fail with the following message
+The `assertXXX` JDBDT assertion above (or any other code that issues a database statement for that matter) will fail with the following message

 	org.postgresql.util.PSQLException:
 	   ERROR: current transaction is aborted, commands ignored until end of transaction block

-The workaround is to issue a rollback statement (before `assertXXX` in the snippet above).
-This may be less than perfect if you're using [JDBDT save-points](DBSetup.html#SaveAndRestore) simultaneously.
+A possible workaround is to issue a rollback statement before any further operations, i.e., before `assertXXX` in the example snippet above.

 ### sqlite
 <a name="KnownIssues_sqlite"></a>